Inclusion and Diversity Strategy and Action Plan

 Workplace Equality Networks

-The House of Lords and the House of Commons have established Workplace Equality Networks for groups to support staff, provide a safe space to discuss issues of representation at work and to support the initiatives outlined in each House’s Diversity and Inclusion Plans.
+The House of Lords and the House of Commons have established Workplace Equality Networks for groups to support staff, provide a safe space to discuss issues of representation at work and to support the initiatives outlined in each House’s Inclusion and Diversity Plans.
 All of our networks are inclusive and anyone with a Parliamentary pass can join.

 - ParliAble supports disabled people in Parliament

-- Parliagender aims to achieve gender equality across Parliament
+- ParliGender aims to achieve gender equality across Parliament

 - ParliREACH acts to increase awareness of race, ethnicity and cultural heritage issues in Parliament